AgrisApeinans/ubnt-task-frontend/README.md

 # Ubnt chat front end with react.js

-Run npm install, then npm start to launch
+Run npm install, then npm start to launch...